appsquickly/typhoon/README.md

 ## Design Goals / Features

 * Non-invasive.
 No macros or XML required - uses a powerful Objective-C run-time approach.
+Its not necessary to change ***any*** of your classes to use the framework.
+Can be introduced into legacy applications.

 * No magic strings - supports IDE refactoring, code-completion and compile-time checking.